huurhuntergele/esp32-starter-kit/README.md

 | Wokwi Simulation Diagram
 | :---: |
 |<img width="741" height="337" alt="image-removebg-preview (3)" src="https://github.com/user-attachments/assets/9bac1d0e-da2e-4769-9dc8-7e2ac087fe71" />|
-note: The obstacle sensor outputs on GPIO32 will always be 0 (obstacle) or 1 (no obstacle).
+**note**: The obstacle sensor outputs on GPIO32 will always be 0 (obstacle) or 1 (no obstacle).
 The ESP32 continuously polls the state using "digitalRead(32)".
 If the state is 0, the code triggers the buzzer by setting GPIO12 to HIGH.
 ### Wiring
 | Component | Component Pin | ESP32 GPIO Pin | Wire Color |
 | :--- | :--- | :--- | :--- |